Early careers

 Yes of course, we welcome all students from all backgrounds.
 What’s important to us is a good academic record and your ability to show us how you’ve used your initiative and team working skills to align with the PwC Professional.

-There is a specific section on the application form where you’ll be able to add detail of your extenuating circumstances.
-Please provide us with the full detail so that our screening team can assess.
+There is a specific section on the application form where you'll be able to add detail of your extenuating circumstances.
+Please provide us with the full detail as this will be passed on to our screening team so they can confirm your eligibility for the role.

 When completing your application form, please select the relevant exam type and grade that appear on your exam certificates.
 Please do not convert your grades to UK equivalents.
 If you're unable to find your exact exam type / grade combination in the academic achievements dropdown, please select "other" and free-type your exact results.
 All grades are verified as part of our pre-employment screening process and we take any discrepancies very seriously.
-If you're unsure how to complete your application form, please contact our student helpline on freephone 0808 100 1500, from outside the UK: +44 (0)1952 568470 or contact our Student Recruitment team via our recruitment queries webpage
+If you're unsure how to complete your application form, please contact our student helpline via our recruitment queries webpage.

 Please apply for our School and College Leaver Programmes online on this website.
-Applications for the Flying Start Degrees in Accounting, Technology and Business are via UCAS
+Applications for the Flying Start degrees in Accounting and Business Management are via UCAS accessed through our Flying Start pages.

 You'll need to wait six months from the date you took your online assessment before applying again.
 When you re-apply, your previous application is disregarded so you have a fresh start.